 As the name suggests, the Administration Panel is a command and control center of the software in a form of graphical user interface.
 However, it also runs a process that is responsible for migrating from IMAP sources and picking up data extracted by the Data Provider Service and sending it to the target server.

 EWS Managed API libraries are used by the CodeTwo Exchange Migration Administration Panel to call EWS methods on the target Exchange Server, to access target mailboxes.
 Windows PowerShell is also used by CodeTwo Exchange Migration to connect to the target server.
-This is to check if the configured target server's admin account has application impersonation rights granted (if not, the software will do that on its own) and to retrieve a list of the target server mailboxes.
+This is to check if the configured target server's admin account has application impersonation rights granted (if not, the software will do that on its own).

 The Administration Panel consists of two tabs: